Directly contact the Caldicott Guardian about Information Governance

 - A Practice Leaflet.

-- To be contacted within 48 hours for routine appointments and within the same day for an emergency appointment as far as humanly possible.
+- To be contacted in a timely manner for routine appointments and within the same day for an emergency appointment as far as humanly possible.

-- Young children will always be seen on the day the request is made, as far as possible
+- Young children (under 2) will be seen on the day the request is made, as far as possible

 - Patients kept waiting after an appointment time for more than 30 minutes will be entitled to an explanation.